Chaitany7/MPL_miniproject/README.md

 2. Install XAMPP or any other web server solution of your choice
 3. Open XAMPP and start the Apache and MySQL modules
 4. Import the SQL dump file located in the `database` folder into your MySQL database
-5. Copy the contents of the `pg-room-management-system` folder to your web server root directory (e.g. `htdocs` for XAMPP)
+5. Copy the contents of the `Login` folder to your web server root directory (e.g. `htdocs` for XAMPP)
 6. Access the web application by opening your browser and navigating to `http://localhost/pg-room-management-system`

 ## Usage